Rhododendron: Cultivation

 Both species and hybrid rhododendrons (including azaleas) are used extensively as ornamental plants in landscaping in many parts of the world, including both temperate and subtemperate regions.
 Many species and cultivars are grown commercially for the nursery trade.

 Rhododendrons can be propagated by air layering or stem cuttings.
 They can self-propagate by sending up shoots from the roots.
-Sometimes an attached branch that has drooped to the ground will root in damp mulch, and the resulting rooted plant then can be cut off the parent rhododendron.
+Sometimes an attached branch that has drooped to the ground will root in damp mulch and the resulting rooted plant then can be cut off the parent rhododendron.
+They can also be reproduced by seed dispersal or by horticulturalists collecting the spent flower buds and saving and drying the seed for later germination and planting.

 Rhododendrons are often valued in landscaping for their structure, size, flowers, and the fact that many of them are evergreen.
 Azaleas are frequently used around foundations and occasionally as hedges, and many larger-leafed rhododendrons lend themselves well to more informal plantings and woodland gardens, or as specimen plants.
 In some areas, larger rhododendrons can be pruned to encourage more tree-like form, with some species such as Rhododendron arboreum and R. falconeri eventually growing to a height of 10–15 m or more.

 Commercial growing

-Rhododendrons are grown commercially in many areas for sale, and are occasionally collected in the wild, a practice now rare in most areas.
+Rhododendrons are grown commercially in many areas for sale, and seeds were occasionally collected in the wild, a practice now rare in most areas due to the Nagoya Protocol.
 Larger commercial growers often ship long distances; in the United States, most of them are on the west coast (Oregon, Washington state and California).
 Large-scale commercial growing often selects for different characteristics than hobbyist growers might want, such as resistance to root rot when overwatered, ability to be forced into budding early, ease of rooting or other propagation, and saleability.